rajeshdavidbabu/react-for-heroku/README.md

 # react-for-heroku
-A simple deployment ready react application for heroku
+A simple deployment ready webpack-react application for heroku

 ## Instructions